w3c/window-management/EXPLAINER.md

   // Shape matches https://developer.mozilla.org/en-US/docs/Web/API/Screen
   // Critical for understanding relative screen layouts for window placement.
-  // Distances from the origin (top left corner) of the primary screen to the: long left;       // Left edge of the screen area, e.g. 1920 long top;        // Top edge of the screen area, e.g. 0 long availLeft;  // Left edge of the available screen area, e.g. 1920 long availTop;   // Top edge of the available screen area, e.g. 0
+  // Distances from a multi-screen origin (e.g. primary screen top left) to the: long left;       // Left edge of the screen area, e.g. 1920 long top;        // Top edge of the screen area, e.g. 0 long availLeft;  // Left edge of the available screen area, e.g. 1920 long availTop;   // Top edge of the available screen area, e.g. 0

-  // New properties critical for many multi-screen window placement use cases. boolean primary;       // If this screen is the primary screen, e.g. true
+  // New properties critical for many multi-screen window placement use cases. boolean primary;       // If this screen is designated as the 'primary' screen
+                         // by the OS (otherwise it is 'secondary'), e.g. true
-                         // Useful for placing prominent vs peripheral windows. boolean internal;      // If this screen is internal (built-in), e.g. false
+                         // Useful for placing prominent vs peripheral windows. boolean internal;      // If this screen is an 'internal' display, built into
+                         // the device, like a laptop screen, e.g. false
                          // Useful for placing slideshows on external projectors
                          // and controls/notes on internal laptop screens. float scaleFactor;     // Ratio between physical pixels and device